-The .NET Exception Sensor instruments the exception’s constructor to retrieve information about the exception’s class, its message, and optionally its stack trace elements.
-It also retrieves information about exceptions that do not get “thrown” but are created via
+The .NET Exception Sensor instruments the exception's constructor to retrieve information about the exception's class, its message, and optionally its stack trace elements.
+It also retrieves information about exceptions that do not get thrown, but are created by

 new.
 The transferred exception event is handled as a single event with no duration.

 To edit the System Profile specific settings, right click you System Profile, and select Edit System Profile > Agent Group/tier with .NET technology > Sensor Configuration and then select the .NET Exception item in the Sensor Configuration list.

 Exception aggregation is aimed to reduce the PurePath node count when many exceptions are thrown.
 The aggregation is done per instrumented node level.
 The first three exceptions are captured normally, beginning with the 4th exception, aggregation takes effect and only count occurrences of distinct class+message combinations.

 You can define which classes to instrument.
 There are two possible scenarios: